elunna/nerfhack-changelog/README.md

 * Eating domestic animals causes aggravation for 5000-7500 turns instead of permanently.
 * Intrinsic aggravate monster increases monster difficulty by 5 (stacks with extrinsic).
 * Aggravate monster spell cast at hero causes intrinsic aggravation for 50-300 turns.
-* Aggravate monster causes monsters not to flee and not be scared of musical instruments.
+* Aggravate monster causes monsters not to be scared of musical instruments.
 * Ring of aggravate monster causes pets to attack anything without fear.
 * Ting of aggravate monster increases the monster generation difficulty by 15 (this was already implemented in NetHack 3.7, but it's worth including here as a recent change)